Monarchy of the United Kingdom: Summons, prorogation and dissolution of Parliament

 The sovereign has the power to summon, prorogue and dissolve Parliament.
 Each parliamentary session begins with the sovereign's summons.
 The new parliamentary session is marked by the State Opening of Parliament, during which the monarch reads the speech from the throne in the chamber of the House of Lords, outlining the Government's legislative agenda.
 Prorogation usually occurs about one year after a session begins, and formally concludes the session.
 Dissolution ends a parliamentary term, and is followed by a general election for all seats in the House of Commons.
 If not dissolved sooner, Parliaments are automatically dissolved after five years.

 The Fixed-term Parliaments Act 2011 temporarily removed the sovereign's authority to dissolve Parliament; however, this power was restored by the Dissolution and Calling of Parliament Act 2022.
 The sovereign's power of prorogation was unaffected, which is a regular feature of the parliamentary calendar.

-In 1950 the Monarch's Private Secretary Sir Alan "Tommy" Lascelles, writing pseudonymously to The Times newspaper, asserted a constitutional convention: according to the Lascelles Principles, if a minority government asked to dissolve Parliament to call an early election to strengthen its position, the monarch could refuse and would do so under three conditions.
+In 1950 the Monarch's Private Secretary Alan "Tommy" Lascelles, writing pseudonymously to The Times newspaper, asserted a constitutional convention: according to the Lascelles Principles, if a minority government asked to dissolve Parliament to call an early election to strengthen its position, the monarch could refuse and would do so under three conditions.
 When Harold Wilson requested a dissolution late in 1974, Queen Elizabeth II granted his request as Heath had already failed to form a coalition.
 The resulting general election gave Wilson a small majority.
 The monarch could in theory unilaterally dismiss the prime minister, but in practice, the prime minister's term nowadays comes to an end only by electoral defeat, death, or resignation.